MuscleMap/MuscleMap/docs/mm_segment.md

 If something looks wrong:

-- verify NIfTI orientation
-- reduce overlap (`-s 50`)
-- check GPU installation
-- open a GitHub issue with an example
+- open a [GitHub issue](https://github.com/MuscleMap/MuscleMap/issues) with an example

 ---